 One of the questions asked when getting a buildings insurance quote is the predicted rebuild cost of your house.
 If you don't know what this would be, the Association of British Insurers (ABI) have created a Rebuild Calculator to help you.

-Most standard home insurance policies could allow the house to be unoccupied for up to 30 consecutive days (enough time for a long holiday) and still be covered.
-Any longer than that, and you may need to seek out specialist cover.
+Most standard policies could allow the house to be unoccupied for up to 30 consecutive days (enough time for a long holiday) and still be covered.
+Any longer than that, and you may need to seek out a specialist unoccupied home insurance policy.

 Why compare buildings insurance with Confused.com?

-- We've been comparing insurance policies for over ten years, so with a decade's worth of experience, we use our expertise to help you find our best deals.
+- We've been comparing insurance policies for over ten years, and with a decade's worth of experience we use our expertise to help you find our best prices.

 - We have a selection of handy guides to help you out if you're building a new kitchen, need to do some quick DIY or want to know more about what locks to use